youngboy/engine-docs/source/index.md

 There are two options for running the Engine proxy:

 - [**Node web framework integration package**](./setup-node.html): If your GraphQL server is written in Node, you can use the `apollo-engine` npm package's `ApolloEngine` API to automatically run the Engine Proxy in front of your app.
 This API integrates smoothly with all popular Node web framework to run the Engine Proxy as a child process in front of your server with [just two lines of code](./setup-node.html).
 This option is simpler to set up and doesn't involve a container.
 - [**Standalone proxy**](./setup-standalone.html): To have full control over the proxy component, you can easily deploy it as a standalone Docker container or a small Node script the same way you deploy other parts of your application, manually configuring how it connects to the rest of your infrastructure.
-This option is best for [Node power users](./setup-standalone.html) and [non-Node GraphQL servers](./setup-standalone.html).
+This is the best option for [non-Node GraphQL servers](./setup-standalone.html).
+The Docker deployment is also great for those who want to compartmentalize their resources or those who have move advanced infrastrucure requirements.

 In addition to deployment as a composed or standalone container, Engine is easily deployed in a serverless environment, such as [AWS Lambda](./setup-lambda.html), or on any [platform as a service](./setup-virtual.html), such as [Heroku](./setup-virtual.html).